HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 This benchmark is similar to the previous, except that, instead of incrementing a machine integer `2^N` times, we increment a BitString represented as an algebraic datatype.
 The purpose of this benchmark is to stress-test how fast the runtime can perform pattern-matching and recursion.
-There is NO asymptotical gain on the HOVM side, it does the exact same work as GHC.
-Despite that, it is still considerably faster; again, to my surprise.
+There is no asymptotical gain on the HOVM side, yet it is faster here (again, to my surprise).

 ### compose_inc_lam